 Click the button to view patient forms and to access various articles.

-Have you been diagnosed with Graves disease and wonder if it is “grave”?
-Do you need information and treatment to help you feel less wired and agitated, I can help.
+Have you been diagnosed with Hashimoto’s disease and wonder how it could impact your health?
+Do you need information and treatment to help you feel less tired and bloated, I can help.

 Is your calcium high and your parathyroid gland overactive?
 Do you have fatigue and bone pain?
 I can diagnose and improve your quality of life.

-Has your parathyroid been injured due to thyroid surgery in the past?
-There is new medication that can make you feel much better.
-Come and we can start this life-changing medication for you.
+Has your sugar been out of control?
+There are new medications and insulins, pumps and sensors that can make you feel much better.
+Come and we can start life-changing regimen for you.

 How do I make an appointment?